Homer-happy Twins hand Indians sixth straight loss | Sports-Games

 Triston McKenzie (2-1) suffered his first major league loss after allowing three hits -- all homers -- and five runs over 4 1/3 innings.
 He walked one, hit a batter and struck out seven.
 Cleveland took a 1-0 lead in the first when Lindor singled, went to second on a bunt single by Hernandez and scored one out later on a bloop single by Santana.

-Minnesota then took a 6-3 lead in the fifth a two-run homer by Jeffers followed one out later by Donaldson's fourth home run of the season.
-The Indians closed to 6-4 on a sacrifice fly by Lindor in the sixth but Minnesota answered with a sacrifice fly by Gonzalez in the bottom half of the inning.
+Minnesota took a 6-3 lead in the fifth a two-run homer by Jeffers followed one out later by Donaldson's fourth home run of the season.
+The Indians closed to 6-4 on a sacrifice fly by Lindor in the sixth, but Minnesota answered with a sacrifice fly by Gonzalez in the bottom of the inning.

 - READ MORE ON: